 A bit of CV:

-From September 2017, I’ll work as an ADOS (Assistant Director of Studies) at International House Riga, Latvia, having started there in September 2016 as Senior Teacher.
+I currently work as an ADOS (Assistant Director of Studies) at International House Riga, Latvia, having started there in September 2016 as Senior Teacher.
 I previously worked at Nessie English Centre academy in Albacete, Spain for four years, and passed the Delta qualification while teaching there, finishing Delta in August 2015.

 I’ve always had a passion for learning languages, and my degree from the University of Bath was focused on French and Spanish.
 I aim to transmit this enthusiasm to my students, and empathise with the joys and challenges of learning a language, having been there myself.
 I’ve recently started learning Russian too (starting with a long stretch on the alphabet!), which is reminding me of what it’s like to start a language from scratch.

 I’m keen on writing for other publications when I can.
 Published highlights so far include: